cotton-coding/loom-io/documentation/converter/yaml-converter.md

 # YAML Converter

-Adding this converter to read yaml-files as json.
+Add this converter to read yaml files as json.

 ::: code-group